hmrc/income-tax-mtd-changelog/README.md

 ##### Fixed

 List All Uk Savings Accounts:
-- `incomeSourceName` field in the response body is now optional
+- `incomeSourceName` field in the response body is now optional.

 ---